The surface category and tropical curves: Labelled cospan categories

 \begin{lem} There are equivalences of labelled cospan categories:

-\end{lem} \begin{proof} The first equivalence is clear since a cospan labelled in the trivial monoid $0$ is the same data as just a monoid, so the forgetful map $\Csp(0, 0) \to \Csp$ is an isomorphism of categories.
+\end{lem} \begin{proof} The first equivalence is clear since a cospan labelled in the trivial monoid $0$ is the same data as just a cospan, so the forgetful map $\Csp(0, 0) \to \Csp$ is an isomorphism of categories.

 For the second equivalence we define a functor $F:\Cob_2 \to \Csp(\IN, 1)$ as the lift of the functor $\pi_0:\Cob_2 \to \Csp$ by labelling the cospan $[\pi_0(M) \to \pi_0(W) \leftarrow \pi_0(N)]$ obtained from a morphism $W:M \to N$ with the function $g: \pi_0(W) \to \IN$ that sends a component to its genus.
 We need to check that $F$ is in fact functorial.
 This means that we have to verify for any two cobordisms $W:M \to N$ and $V:N \to L$ that the genus of some component $U \subset W \cup_N V$ is given by: